-We do research in bioinformatics, applying computational approaches to problems in molecular biology.
-Broadly, we are interested in large-scale analyses of genome sequences, macromolecular structures, and functional-genomics datasets.
-It is hoped that these will allow us to address a number of overall statistical questions about macromolecules, relating to their physical properties, cellular function, interactions, and phylogenetic distribution.
-We are especially focused on the human genome and proteome.
-Our research involves a number of quantitative techniques, including database design, systematic datamining and machine learning, visualization of high-dimensional data, and molecular simulation.
-More specifically, we focus on three questions.
-First, we are interested in annotating the raw human genome sequence, especially in characterizing the vast intergenic regions.
-Next, we are trying to get at the function of all the genes encoded by the genome.
-Here, we try to characterize function on a large-scale through the use of molecular networks.
-Finally, for the group of protein-coding genes that have known 3D structures, we are trying to see how their function is carried out through motion and how motion can be predicted from packing geometry.
+We do research in biomedical data science, applying computational approaches to problems in molecular biology and genetics.
+We are interested in large-scale analyses of genome sequences and macromolecular structures.
+We also work on analyzing images and large-scale text and bio-sensor data.
+Our research involves several quantitative techniques, including database design, systematic data mining and deep learning, visualization of high-dimensional data, and molecular simulation.
+We specifically focus on annotating the human genome sequence, especially in characterizing the vast intergenic regions and interpreting disease-associated variants.
+Doing this at scale requires tackling issues of genomic privacy (to enable data sharing) and better representing the disease phenotypes associated with the variants.
+Next, we are trying to get at the function of all the genes encoded by the genome using molecular networks.
+Finally, for the group of protein-coding genes with known 3D structures, we are trying to see how their function is carried out through motion.

 Specialized Terms: Biochemistry; Bioinformatics; Biophysics; Computational Biology; DNA; Genomics; Molecular Simulation; Proteins; Sequence Alignment; Structural Biology